Property (T) for groups graded by root systems: Generalized spectral criterion

 In~\cite{EJ} a slight modification of this criterion was applied to groups graded by root systems of type $A_2$ with their canonical graph of groups decompositions (as described in the introduction).
 In this case one has $p=\frac{\lambda_1(\Delta)}{2k}$, and thus Theorem~\ref{th:spec_criteria} is not directly applicable; however this problem was bypassed in \cite{EJ} using certain trick.
 We shall now describe a generalization of Theorem~\ref{th:spec_criteria} which essentially formalizes that trick and allows us to handle the ``boundary'' case $p = \frac{\lambda_1(\Delta)}{2k}$.

 First, we shall use extra data -- in addition to a decomposition of the group $G$ over the graph $\Gamma$, we choose a normal subgroup $CG_{\nu}$ of $G_{\nu}$ for each vertex ${\nu}$ of $\Gamma$, called the \emph{core subgroup} of $G_{\nu}$.
 We shall assume that if a representation of the vertex group $G_{\nu}$ does not have any $CG_{\nu}$-invariant vectors, then the codistance between the fixed subspaces of the edge groups is bounded above by $\frac{\lambda_1(\Delta)}{2k}-\eps$ for some $\eps>0$ (independent of the representation).
-In order to make use of this extra assumption, we need to know that there are sufficiently many representations of $G_{\nu}$ without $CG_{\nu}$-invariant vectors (for instance, if $CG_{\nu}=\{1\}$, there are no such non-trivial representations), and thus we shall also require that the core subgroups $CG_{\nu}$ are not too small. .15cm
+In order for this extra assumption to be useful, we need to know that there are sufficiently many representations of $G_{\nu}$ without $CG_{\nu}$-invariant vectors (for instance, if $CG_{\nu}=\{1\}$, there are no such non-trivial representations), and thus we shall also require that the core subgroups $CG_{\nu}$ are not too small. .15cm

 Let us now fix a group $G$, a regular decomposition of $G$ over a graph $\Gamma$, and a normal subgroup $CG_{\nu}$ of $G_{\nu}$ for each $\nu\in \Vert(\Gamma)$.

 Let $\HH$ be a unitary representation of $G$.
 Let $\Omega^0(\Gamma,\HH)^{\{G_\nu\}} $ denote the subspace of $\Omega^0(\Gamma,\HH)$ consisting of all function $g: V(\Gamma) \to \HH$ such that $g(\nu) \in \HH^{G_\nu}$ for any $\nu\in \Vert(\Gamma)$.
 Similarly we define the subspace $\Omega^1(\Gamma,\HH)^{\{G_e\}}$ of $\Omega^1(\Gamma,\HH)$.